PHP SDK quickstart

 2. Create the flag delivery rule

-Your sample app still does not do anything because you need to make and enable a flag rule in the app.
+Your sample app still does not do anything because you need to create and enable a flag rule.

-- Verify that you are in your primary environment (since you are using the primary environment SDK key):
+Ensure you are in your primary environment (because you are using the primary environment SDK key from Part 1.

-- Set the traffic slider to 50%.
-This delivers the flag to 50% of everyone who triggers the flag in this environment.
+Set the Traffic Allocation slider to 50%.
+This delivers the product_sort flag to 50% of everyone who triggers the flag in this environment.
 You can roll out or roll back the product_sort flag to a percentage of traffic whenever you want.

 3. Run your sample app